 Electrical outlets with USB ports, receptacles for U. S. plugs, and places to put food, beverages and personal items are available at about every seat.
 No need to get an adapter at the check-in desk.
 Although the open floor plan offers little individual privacy, the seating is very comfortable.

-There is an area on the side of the lounge that provides recliners in a more private setting.
+There is an area on the side of the lounge where travelers can relax in a more private setting.

 Those wanting to watch sports or news can retire to the large TV room on the left side (facing the windows) of the lounge.

-A private relaxation room or nursing room just off the main seating areas are available for women.
+A private relaxation room and a nursing room just off the main seating areas are available for women.
 A smoking room is open to all.

 Food and Beverages